Apr. 20: MUSEUM CLOSED EASTER SUNDAY

 Join us every Friday for story time in the children’s area of the museum!
 2 sessions to choose from, either 10:30am OR 11:15am.
 Each week features a new tale to spark young imaginations.
 Perfect for ages 2-6.
 Free admission—no registration required.

+THE SPRING TEA IS NOW SOLD OUT, but please follow us for more Carmel History Museum programs and events!
 Join us for an inspiring Spring Tea featuring special guest Judy Singleton—activist, businesswoman, film producer, and author.
-She will highlight remarkable contemporary women from Indiana and across the nation who have shaped history.
-This year’s topic: “You’ve Come a Long Way, Baby
+She will highlight remarkable contemporary

 Our collection currently contains more than 250,000 photos of Carmel history.